irenapopova/item-catalog/NOTES.md

 a[:stop] # items from the beginning through stop-1
 a[:] # a copy of the whole array

+ There is also the step value, which can be used with any of the above

 #### Sets nad Dictionaries

 #### Generator Expressions